Ophrys fuciflora.

 Late spider orchid.

-The Ophrys frelon or bumblebee is a small Ophrys in size (often 10 to 20 cm, sometimes up to 30 cm and exceptionally 40 cm).
-The shape is stocky and the flowers are generally few in number (2 to 10).
-The labellum has a characteristic trapezoid shape, and it is covered with variable hairs and patterns.
-Note the two atrophied petals generally concolorous (pink) with the sepals at the back.
-Petals and sepals can be white but always concolorous.
-The lateral sepals are sometimes "pointed" but can also be very rounded, so this is not an important criterion for identification.
-The sepals are less extensive than for the Ophrys abeille but there is little risk of confusing them due to the general appearance of the flower.
-Also note the very visible yellow appendage at the tip of the labellum.
+The hornet or bumblebee Ophrys is a small Ophrys in size (often 10–20 cm, sometimes up to 30 cm and exceptionally 40 cm).
+The habit is stocky, and the flowers are generally few in number (from 2 to 10).
+The labellum has a characteristic trapezoidal shape, covered with hair and variable markings.
+One should note the two atrophied petals, generally concolorous (pink) with the sepals behind them.
+Petals and sepals may be white but are always concolorous.
+The lateral sepals are sometimes “pointed” but may also be very rounded, so this is not a key feature for identification.
+The sepals are less extended than in the bee Ophrys, but there is little risk of confusion due to the overall appearance of the flower.
+Also note the very conspicuous yellow appendage at the tip of the labellum.

-This Ophrys is more easily seen in eastern France but it is present in other French departments (a little over half).
-In the Alps, it is found below 1400 meters.
-Grows on fresh to dry land.
-It is found on sufficiently drained embankments or roadsides, in wasteland and sometimes in very shaded meadows.
+This Ophrys is more easily seen in eastern France, but it is present in other French departments (a little more than half of them).
+In the Alps, it is found below 1400 m.
+It develops in habitats ranging from fresh to dry soils.
+It can be found on sufficiently drained embankments or roadside verges in particular, in fallow land, and sometimes in very shaded meadows.